nagyist/electronicsleep.FlashCards/README.md

 License: Released under the MIT license

-Purpose: A simple flashcard application for anyone, particularly college and high school students to learn programming and math, I left the application as simple as possible so that students can extend the functionality without too much complexity.
-This is the open source version there is a web version as well.
+Purpose: A simple flashcard application for anyone, particularly college and high school students to learn programming and math.
+I left the application as simple as possible so that students can extend the functionality without too much complexity.
+This is the open source version there is a web version.

 http://mathcard.us